GiselleSerate/myaliases/README.md

 # myaliases
 Bash aliases and functions for various things.
-If you're compiling C++ for Harvey Mudd's CS70 course, you will find .bash_cpp especially useful.

-EDIT: Makefiles do everything .bash_cpp does, but more efficiently and better.

 # setup
 Clone this repository and run the `setup` script to get started.